ykotturi/ykotturi.github.io/_pages/about.md

   - /about.html
 ---

-## My work focuses on how to design generative AI technologies and interfaces which help marginalized entrepreneurs sustain their small businesses.
+## My work focuses on how to design generative AI interfaces to support users with diverse digital literacy needs.
+Specifically, I work with local entreprneuers who use (and prefer not to use) generative AI technologies for their small, product-based businesses.
+To do so, I build long-term partnerships with community organizations and center community stakeholders throughout design processes.

 <!-- ## My research facilites marginalized workers'  I design and build sociotechnical systems which help marginalized entrepreneurs sustain small, creative businesses by ut -->